y9tr3ble/ChatGPT/README.md

 > **Note**
 > Added API-GPT-4 support.
-You must register with the waitlist before using it - https://openai.com/waitlist/gpt-4-api.
 To use the bot without using gpt-4, change gpt-4 in the file to gpt-3.5-turbo

 # ChatGPT: Telegram Bot powered by OpenAI GPT-4
 ChatGPT is a Telegram bot that utilizes OpenAI's GPT-4 language model to generate human-like responses to user messages.
 The bot can be used for casual conversations, brainstorming ideas, or even for educational purposes.